esolace88/Azure-Projects/Kubernetes-CICD/README.md

 	-- Containers: Docker
 	-- Orchestration: Kubernetes

-The additional Options that I will be covering are the following:
+The additional options that I will be covering are the following:

 	-- Self-Healing
 	-- Auto Scaling